Featuring: Glenbrook Good As A Wink - Winx

 Crate Train

-Crates provide a space for your dog to relax (even when you’re home), go when you’re doing scary house chores (like vacuuming), and prepare them for veterinary stays or boarding when you leave on vacation.
+Crates provide a space for your dog to relax (even when you’re home), go when you’re doing house work (like vacuuming), and when travelling in the car.
 Most importantly, crates keep them safe when you have to leave them alone and prevents separation anxiety.

 Slow Down

-An eager dog will enthusiastically jump into the car, learn new tricks while performing old ones before you ask, he’ll rush out the door and jump out of the car if you allow.
+An eager dog will enthusiastically jump into the car, learn new tricks and they’ll rush out the door and jump out of the car if you allow.
 Slow everything down.
-Make him wait in a sit at thresholds.
-He has to sit and wait until you invite him up into the car.
-He may not exit the car without a release cue.
-When you see him starting to become animated at another dog, person, or bird up ahead, slow your walk.
+Make them wait in a sit at thresholds.
+Sit and wait until you invite him up into the car, wait to exit the car,or to leave the house.
+When you see them starting to become animated at another dog, person, or bird up ahead, slow your walk.
 Slowing down shows them that you are in control.
 It also interrupts their thought process and keeps the focus on you.

 Hand Feed